gggguilherme/kontroller/docs/how-to-build.md

 for the first version of the project, there were a lot of decisions made just because I had the components from other projects I could reuse, in any case, in the future I assume I can improve on the project and make things MUCH more simple.

 # 3D Printing
-Get the .stl files from [here]("3D Models/stl")<br>
+Get the .stl files from <br>
 there are a lot of different extensions of files for free use, even the .f3d files if you want do some editing!<br>
-usually, all the mechanism parts are all grouped under one file called "all.stl", under the "Attitude", "Translation", and "Throttle" folders<br>
+usually, all the mechanism parts are all grouped under one file called "all.stl", under the "Attitude", "Translation", and "Throttle" folders<br    >

 # Code